-Once you submit your online application, we will send you a qualification questionnaire, to ensure you meet all of our requirements to become a surrogate.
-If your application is approved, we will contact you to set up an interview.
+Once you submit your online application, we will review it and if your application meets all our surrogate mother requirements we will contact you to set up an interview.

 During the interview we will discuss with you how the surrogacy process works, talk about your background, why you want to become a surrogate, ask some questions about your surrogate application and answer any questions you may have about surrogacy.

 You will be required to send us the medical records from all of your previous pregnancies.